marcusca10/GenericScimConnector/README.md

 2. Open Visual Studio and choose clone or checkout.
 3. Use the clone link from Github int the repository link feild and click clone to make a local copy of all files.
 The solution should open.
 4. Switch views to the SCIMReference.sln
-5. Click IIS Express to execute (the project will build and you will be redirected to a web page with the local host URL)
+5. Click IIS Express to execute (the project will launch as a web page with the local host URL)

 #### Steps to host the solution in the Azure
 1. Open Visual Studio and sign into the account that has access to your hosting resources.